PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 * 0X 00 - 0X FF
 * 0B 00 00 00 00 - 0B 11 11 11 11

-In either case, these are a number of quantised discrete values.
+In the cases discussed above, these numbers are quantised discrete values or integers.

 ## Scientific Notation in Decimal

-In real life however we have numbers which include a decimal point and these numbers can range from extremely small to very large.
+In real life however we have numbers which aren't integers and include a decimal point.
+Moreover these numbers typically range from extremely small to very large.
 For example:

 * the radius of a hydrogen atom = 0.000000000053 m